spotinst/help/src/docs/spot-connect/getting-started/get-to-know-workflow-builder.md

 <img src="/spot-connect/_media/get-to-know-wkflw-bldr-2.png" />

-The page consists of three panels to create your workflow:
+**The interface consists of three panels to create your workflow**:

 * **Left Panel** – A library of integration actions.
 Click the + icon in the top left to open and close the library.